Sean Murphy Player Props: Braves vs. Padres

-After going 2-for-3 with a double in his last game, Sean Murphy and the Atlanta Braves face the San Diego Padres (who will hand the ball to Nick Martinez) at 7:20 PM ET on Friday.
+The Atlanta Braves and Sean Murphy, who went 0-for-1 last time in action, take on Seth Lugo and the San Diego Padres at Truist Park, Sunday at 7:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Padres.
+He had a hitless performance in his last game (0-for-1) against the Padres.

 Sean Murphy Game Info & Props vs. the Padres